2019 New Democratic Party of Newfoundland and Labrador leadership election

-The 2019 New Democratic Party of Newfoundland and Labrador leadership election was prompted by Gerry Rogers' announcement on February 12, 2019 that she would be resigning from politics.
-Economist Alison Coffin won by acclamation on March 1, 2019, as she was the only declared candidate.
+The 2019 New Democratic Party of Newfoundland and Labrador leadership election was prompted by Gerry Rogers' announcement on February 12, 2019, that she would be resigning from politics.
+Economist Alison Coffin, who was the only declared candidate, won by acclamation on March 1, 2019.
 She was confirmed as the party's new leader at a news conference on March 5, 2019.